-At a dinner party some nights ago, I found myself in an interesting quagmire that left me scratching my head for days: I told my friends that I didn’t vote in last the US election because I didn’t see much of a point to it.
-This launched a spirited debate, eliciting – as always – intense feelings of befuddlement, disgust and dismay from my those around me.
+At a dinner party some nights ago, I found myself in an interesting quagmire that left me scratching my head for days: I told my friends that I didn’t vote in last the US election because I didn’t see much of a point to it launching a spirited debate, which elicited intense feelings of befuddlement, disgust and dismay from those around me.

 My argument was promptly ignored as a moral case mounted against me.
 The conversation ended without resolution, but at the end of the night, I couldn’t get it out of my head: what happened here?